Tachyon711/welcomehome/README.md

 #### Firefox

 > [!NOTE]
-> We are currently planning to submit the .xpi file in AMO (addons.mozilla.org).
+> I am currently planning to submit the .xpi file in AMO (addons.mozilla.org).
 Upon approval of our submission, this process would be no longer necessary.

 1. Go to about:debugging.
 2. Enable temporary add-on installation.